lino-framework/book/docs/specs/courses.rst

 This document describes the :mod:`lino_xl.lib.courses` plugin.

-We might rename this plugin to "activities" some day.
 The internal name "courses" is for historic reasons.
-In :ref:`welfare` they are called "workshops", in :ref:`tera` they are called "therapies", in :ref:`voga` they are called "activities".
+In :ref:`welfare` they are called "workshops", in :ref:`tera` they are called "dossiers", in :ref:`voga` they are called "activities".

+There was a time when I planned to rename "courses" to "activities".
+Some table names remind this time.

 See also
 :doc:`/specs/voga/courses`,